GS90/addFC/README.md

 5. Add properties to an object
 6. Create a drawing based on a template
 7. Library of elements and nodes
+8. Information about selected elements
-8. Exploded view
+9. Exploded view
-9. Creating a pipe by points
+10. Creating a pipe by points
-10. Documentation, help and examples
+11. Documentation, help and examples

 ### Documentation